vovan47/miix310/README.md

 In theory, it is [fixed in new version of Linux kernel.](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/1783964) But I've tried recompiling kernel with those options enabled and it still doesn't work.
 So I use `xrandr` to change brightness via terminal.
 I wrote a small Bash script to simplify usage, I will put it here in separate file, `brightness.sh`.

+# Recompiling the kernel

+The device is pretty low-perfomance, so, to make most out of it, you might want to re-compile kernel with specific settings for that platform.
+So here are instructions how it's done in Ubuntu.

+1. Download latest stable kernel from https://www.kernel.org
+1. Install required packages:
+`$ sudo apt-get install gcc make libncurses5-dev libssl-dev bison flex libelf-dev`
+1. You need to apply [this patch](https://github.com/graysky2/kernel_gcc_patch) to have extra processor type options that we need
+To do that, just download it, put into folder where you extracted downloaded archive and execute `$ patch -p1 < PATCH_NAME.patch`
+1. Run configuration program `$ make menuconfig`
+1. Under "Processor family" select "Intel Silvermont family of low-power Atom processors (Silvermont)"
+1. You can do some extra edits to configuration if you know what you are doing.
+For example, I've set `CONFIG_DEBUG_INFO` to `n`.
+1. When you are done, save the config and exit.
+1. `$ make localmodconfig`.
+All deviced that are going to be used should be plugged in on this point.
+You can just press "Enter" or "Yes" to all questions.
+1. Compile it with `$ make -j4 bindeb-pkg` command.
+"4" after `-j` is a number of threads (or logical processors in your system).
+1. Wait 20-30 minutes until it's done. `.deb` files will appear in a directory one level above.
+Install them with `$ sudo dpkg -i linux*.deb` command.
+1. If everything is correct, Ubuntu will boot into a new kernel after reboot.
+If something gone wrong, access GRUB boot menu and select older kernel version.